AlexBethel/drim/README.md

 ## Tools

 This repository contains the following tools:
-- `axc`, the AlexScript compiler.
-This can be used as a binary with a fairly standard compiler CLI, or as a library for use in other programs.
+- `axc-rs`, the Stage-1 AlexScript compiler, written in Rust.
+This can be used as a binary with a fairly standard compiler CLI, or as a library for use in other Rust programs.

 The following tools do not exist yet, but are planned:
+- `axc`, the main AlexScript compiler written in AlexScript.
+This program supports a superset of the behavior of `axc-rs`, and exposes a library that can be used by other AlexScript programs in addition to a the compiler CLI.
-- `axci`, the interactive AlexScript interpreter.
+- `axci`, the interactive AlexScript interpreter, a wrapper around `axc`.
 - `axcd`, the Language Server Protocol (LSP) server for AlexScript code support in editors, supporting definition peeking and lookup, renaming variables and modules, etc.